 The Ukrainian filmmaker fighting on the cultural front line

-For comedy screenwriter Sergiy Kulybyshev, 45, films can’t come later – but now, in war, as history is underway.
+For comedy screenwriter Sergiy Kulybyshev, making films in a time of war is critical to defending his country’s cultural identity.

 Sergiy Kulybyshev, a 45-year-old Ukrainian screenwriter and director, is serving his country in the way he knows best.